prateek4ai/parametric-curve-fitting/README.md

 ### Usage & Submission Notes

-* This README summarizes all key steps, fitted equations, parameter values, and visualization link.
-* Code, data, and output files are present in their appropriate folders for review and reproducibility.
-* The interactive Desmos link above allows for direct visual assessment of the fitted curve.
+All important procedures, fitted equations, parameter values, and a visualization link are compiled in this README.
+For review and repeatability, code, data, and output files are located in the proper directories.
+Direct visual evaluation of the fitted curve is possible with the interactive Desmos link mentioned above.